-When shorting bitcoin, the aim is to sell the cryptocurrency at a high price and buy it back at a lower price.
-Unlike most traders who like to buy low and sell high, short sellers adapt the order of this philosophy and aim to sell high and buy low.
+When going short and 'selling' bitcoin, the aim is to sell the cryptocurrency at a high price and buy it back at a lower price.
+Unlike most traders who like to buy low and sell high, short-sellers adapt the order of this philosophy and aim to sell high and buy low.
 If they are correct and the price drops, the bitcoin trader profits from the price movement between when they sold the asset, and when they bought it back.

 There are several methods to shorting bitcoin, each with its own level of complexity, risk and reward.
 However, the methods below are all categorised as types of derivative trading, except from the traditional method of shorting via an exchange.

 The most common method of shorting bitcoin is through a market exchange that accepts the shorting of bitcoin.
 Many exchanges support the shorting of bitcoin such as Kraken, Bitfinex and Bitmex.

 Exchanges that support the sale of bitcoin have an added level of complexity compared to buying and owning bitcoin.
 Bitcoin traders who speculate that the bitcoin market will fall can open a short position.
 However, they must borrow the cryptocurrency from a broker or another willing lender.
 Once they borrow the bitcoin, they sell it immediately.